 Abstract

 Therapeutic properties possessed by the plants enable them for the development new drugs with least side effects.
-Recently most of them make use these kinds of natural products for the treatment of ailments.
-These products were developed due to the presence of bioactive components along with their capability to fight against numerous pathogens.
 The methanolic leaf extracts of Calotropis gigantea (L.) Dryand were screened for its antimicrobial and phytochemical activities.
 Phytochemical screening of leaves revealed the presence of alkaloids, cardiac glycosides, saponins, flavonoids, reducing sugars and terpenoids in most prominent amount while tannins and steroids in lesser amount.
 Using brine shrimp nauplii, the extracts were examined for Brine Shrimp Lethality Bioassay.
 In Brine Shrimp Lethality Bioassay, after 24 hours the LC50 value of methanol extract of the Calotropis gigantea leaves noted was 2667.1 µg/ml.
 The results of agar well diffusion method revealed that, different concentrations of methanolic extracts showed better zone of inhibition against pathogenic microorganisms Escherichia coli, Bacillus cereus, Staphylococcus aureus, Klebsiella pneumoniae and Vibrio cholerae.
 Highest zone of inhibition was noted against Staphylococcus aureus and Klebsiella pneumoniae.
 The results therefore established a good support for the use of C. gigantea in traditional medicine.

 Keywords: Calotropis gigantea, Bioactive compounds, Well diffusion method, Antimicrobial activity.